 In 2007, the University of Georgia entered into a collaborative partnership with the Associated Colleges of the South.
 The partnership aims to increase enrollment in UGA graduate programs among students from ACS schools.
 It also provides opportunities for faculty at the various institutions to participate in collaborative research as well as for postdoctoral students from UGA to teach at ACS colleges.
 Learn more about the partnership.

-Campus Visit – Prospective students are invited to come to campus to learn more about the many opportunities for graduate education at UGA.
+Fall Campus Visit – Prospective students are invited to come to campus to learn more about the many opportunities for graduate education at UGA.
 The event features a campus tour, an opportunity to meet with a representative from your department of interest, and a panel discussion with current UGA graduate students.
-The Fall 2013 Campus Visit will be listed soon.
+The details and registration information for the fall 2014 Campus Visit will be announced soon.

 Webinar – Can’t come to campus?
-Learn more about graduate programs at UGA, with information tailored to ACS Students, by participating in a live webinar hosted by the ACS Student Liaison.
+Learn more about graduate programs at UGA, with information tailored to ACS students, by participating in a live webinar hosted by the ACS Student Liaison.
 The webinar also features a live question and answer session with current UGA graduate students who are alumni of ACS colleges.
 This event is held each fall.
+The details and registration information will be announced soon.

-Accepted Students Event – Each spring students from ACS schools who have been accepted into one of UGA’s graduate programs will be invited to attend a special event to celebrate this achievement and help them to prepare for enrollment at UGA.
+Accepted Students Event – Each spring students from ACS schools who have been accepted into one of UGA’s graduate programs are invited to attend a special event to celebrate this achievement and to help them to prepare for enrollment at UGA.
 The event features opportunities to interact with faculty and current students in your department, a campus tour, and an information session on what to do as you prepare to enroll.
+The 2014 Accepted Student Day will be held on Wednesday, April 16, 2014.
+The details and registration information will be announced soon.

 Meet us near YOU! - The ACS Student Liaison and other UGA representatives regularly visit ACS schools.